rabru/bigip-terraform-service-discovery/README.md

 This demo has been developed on Debian buster.

 - terraform 0.13
-- aws cli (including credentials to an AWS account)
+- aws cli (including default credentials setup in ~/.aws/credentials)
 - openssl

 ## Preparations